-A dry, crumbly cake when you've been anticipating a moist, delicious one is a very sad thing.
-Learning how to tell the exact moment when a cake should come out of the oven can take some practice.
-Luckily, there are a few clues to help us out!
+A dry, crumbly cake when you've been anticipating a wedge of tender perfection is a very sad thing.
+It can take practice (and a good recipe!) to know exactly when you've reached cake nirvana and should take it out of the oven, but here are four little clues to help you out.

-2. When the Cake is Pillowy - The middle of the cake should feel springy and pillowy if you gently press your finger against it.
-One of our baking instructors used to say that the cake was done when it was so pillowy that you could fall asleep on it!
+2. When the Cake is Pillowy: The middle of the cake should feel springy and pillowy if you gently press your finger against it.
+One of my baking instructors used to say that cakes are done when they're so pillowy that you could take a nap on it!

-4. Take the Internal Temperature - If you're in any doubt, you can always take the internal temperature with an instant-read thermometer.
-The cake is done when the temperature in the middle is about 210°.
+4. Take the Internal Temperature: If you're in any doubt, you can always take the internal temperature with an instant-read thermometer.
+The cake is done when the temperature in the middle is about 210°F.

 If you err on either side, err toward under-baking.
-Personally, we prefer an overly moist cake to one that falls apart on our plates!
+Personally, I always prefer an overly moist cake to one that falls apart on the plate!
 (Then again, crumbly cake is a great excuse to make cake pops...)

 Do you have any other tricks for telling when a cake is done?